 Artist, Author, Filmmaker, and Independent Curator

-Faythe Levine is an artist, author, filmmaker, and independent curator who is widely credited with articulating the rise of the DIY craft movement.
+Faythe Levine is an artist, author, filmmaker, and assistant curator at the John Michael Kohler Arts Center who is widely credited with articulating the rise of the DIY craft movement.
 In 2012, she directed the film Sign Painters, which explores the craft of sign painting, and wrote the accompanying book.
-Levine engages with the work of Levi Fisher Ames and Albert Zahn by illustrating the title wall with her reflections on artist environments she has visited.
+Levine engaged with the work of Levi Fisher Ames and Albert Zahn by illustrating the title wall with her reflections on artist environments she has visited.
 She also invited two artists, Norma Jeanne Maloney and Stacey Rozich, to participate in the exhibition.